josephpontin/devops-jobs-project-python-app/README.md

 - Access the folder where the code is installed by using `cd /home/ubuntu/code`.
 - To run the code:
   - Use `python3 main.py`
-- To reun the tests:
+- To run the tests:
   - Use `python3 -m pytest tests`

 ## Pipeline